bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 At the meta level, the paper is the fourth in a series that explores the idea of studying language pragmatics with the rational programmer.
 The rational programmer is the first attempt for creating a general tool for such studies.
-The previous four papers look at debugging type-like and logical mistakes, while this is the first that looks into improving performance issues with profilers.
+The previous three papers look at debugging type-level and logical mistakes, while this is the first that looks into improving performance issues with profilers.
 As such, this paper is at least as much a study of the rational programmer method as it is a study of profilers in gradual typing.